Devotional for Friday February 22nd

 Good Morning Everyone,

-Our thought for today: “You have a responsibility to persevere and not give up.”
+Our thought for today: “You have to work out your salvation.”

 God Bless,